PeterShinners/comp/design/overview.md

 primary driving guidelines.

 Clean and consistent syntax with minimal noise and no whitespace dependence.
 This removes delimiters and allows structuring code in any desired style.
-It also works hard to avoid unnecessary nesting of braces and structures.
+The language helps to keep the structure flat instead of relying on deeply nested logic and data.

 Everything is stored in a powerful structure class and the data is all immutable.
 The struct container allows both named and unnamed fields and